Teratoma

-A teratoma is a tumor made up of several different types of tissue, such as hair, muscle, teeth, or bone.
-Teratomata typically form in the ovary, testicle, or coccyx.
+A teratoma is a tumor made up of several types of tissue, such as hair, muscle, teeth, or bone.
+Teratomata typically form in the tailbone (where it is known as a sacrococcygeal teratoma), ovary, or testicle.

 Symptoms

 Symptoms may be minimal if the tumor is small.
 A testicular teratoma may present as a painless lump.
 Complications may include ovarian torsion, testicular torsion, or hydrops fetalis.

+Cause and diagnosis

 They are a type of germ cell tumor (a tumor that begins in the cells that give rise to sperm or eggs).
 They are divided into two types: mature and immature.
 Mature teratomas include dermoid cysts and are generally benign.
 Immature teratomas may be cancerous.
 Most ovarian teratomas are mature.
 In adults, testicular teratomas are generally cancerous.
 Definitive diagnosis is based on a tissue biopsy.

+Treatment

 Treatment of coccyx, testicular, and ovarian teratomas is generally by surgery.
 Testicular and immature ovarian teratomas are also frequently treated with chemotherapy.

+Epidemiology

 Teratomas occur in the coccyx in about one in 30,000 newborns, making them one of the most common tumors in this age group.
 Females are affected more often than males.
 Ovarian teratomas represent about a quarter of ovarian tumors and are typically noticed during middle age.
 Testicular teratomas represent almost half of testicular cancers.
 They can occur in both children and adults.
 The term comes from the Greek word for "monster" plus the "-oma" suffix used for tumors.

+Teratomas can cause an autoimmune illness called Anti-NMDA receptor encephalitis.
+In this condition, the teratomas may contain B cells with NMDA-receptor specificities.